BayesWatch/deficient-efficient/README.md

 ## Installation Instructions

-Use Conda!
+Best done with conda.
+Make sure your conda is up to date.

 Make a new environment then activate it.
+Python version probably doesn't matter but I use 2 for no apparent reason.
 ```
-conda create -n torch python=3
+conda create -n torch python=2
 source activate torch
 ```
 then

 ```
-conda install pytorch torchvision cuda90 -c pytorch
+conda install pytorch torchvision -c pytorch
 pip install tqdm
 pip install tensorboardX
 pip install tensorflow